Disinformation: American disinformation

+According to a report by Reuters, the United States ran a propaganda campaign to spread disinformation about the Sinovac Chinese COVID-19 vaccine, including using fake social media accounts to spread the disinformation that the Sinovac vaccine contained pork-derived ingredients and was therefore haram under Islamic law.
+Reuters said the ChinaAngVirus disinformation campaign was designed to "counter what it perceived as China's growing influence in the Philippines" and was prompted by the "[fear] that China's COVID diplomacy and propaganda could draw other Southeast Asian countries, such as Cambodia and Malaysia, closer to Beijing".
+The campaign was also described as "payback for Beijing's efforts to blame Washington for the pandemic".
+The campaign primarily targeted people in the Philippines and used a social media hashtag for "China is the virus" in Tagalog.
+The campaign ran from 2020 to mid-2021.
+The primary contractor for the U.S. military on the project was General Dynamics IT, which received $493 million for its role.

+Since 2023, Republican members of the US Congress have attacked researchers who study disinformation as being against freedom of speech and as a euphemism for government censorship.
+On April 18, 2025, citing an Executive Order signed by Trump, the US National Science Foundation released a statement cancelling funding for disinformation research, citing it does not fit with the NSF priorities, "including but not limited to those on diversity, equity, and inclusion (DEI) and misinformation/disinformation."

+Response

 Responses from cultural leaders

 Pope Francis condemned disinformation in a 2016 interview, after being made the subject of a fake news website during the 2016 U.S. election cycle which falsely claimed that he supported Donald Trump.
-He said the worst thing the news media could do was spread disinformation.
-He said the act was a sin, comparing those who spread disinformation to individuals who engage in coprophilia.
+He stated that the worst thing the news media could do was spread disinformation and said the act was a sin, comparing those who spread disinformation to individuals who engage in coprophilia.

 Ethics in warfare

 In a contribution to the 2014 book Military Ethics and Emerging Technologies, writers David Danks and Joseph H. Danks discuss the ethical implications in using disinformation as a tactic during information warfare.
 They note there has been a significant degree of philosophical debate over the issue as related to the ethics of war and use of the technique.
 The writers describe a position whereby the use of disinformation is occasionally allowed, but not in all situations.
 Typically the ethical test to consider is whether the disinformation was performed out of a motivation of good faith and acceptable according to the rules of war.
 By this test, the tactic during World War II of putting fake inflatable tanks in visible locations on the Pacific Islands in order to falsely present the impression that there were larger military forces present would be considered as ethically permissible.
 Conversely, disguising a munitions plant as a healthcare facility in order to avoid attack would be outside the bounds of acceptable use of disinformation during war.